-- Nearly 17 million adults in the United States suffer from alcoholism.
+2. Nearly 17 million adults in the United States suffer from alcoholism.

 Sadly, an estimated 95,000 of them die every single year in the United States due to alcoholism (68,000 men and 27,000 women).
 This makes alcoholism the third leading preventable cause of death in the United States.

-- Long-term benzodiazepine users have an increased risk of developing Alzheimer’s disease.
+3. Long-term benzodiazepine users have an increased risk of developing Alzheimer’s disease.

 One Harvard-related study found that taking the drug for three to six months raised the risk of developing Alzheimer’s by 32%, and taking it for more than six months raised the risk by 84%.
 Benzodiazepines are highly addictive drugs and have many other physical and mental consequences as well.

-- Drug abuse led to about 2.5 million ER visits in 2011.
+4. Drug abuse led to about 141,529 drug-related ED visits (identified from 52 hospitals) in 2021.

-- The use of alcohol and drugs is the leading factor in youth crime and the leading factor in youth suicides.
+5. The use of alcohol and drugs is the leading factor in youth crime and the leading factor in youth suicides.

 Because their brains are still developing, alcohol and drugs are particularly dangerous for young people.
 Substance abuse in teens is also an indicator of addiction later in life; youths who begin drinking before the age of 15 are 5 times more likely to become dependent on alcohol than those who wait until they are 21.